Jerryplusy/mioki-fork/readme.md

 // you can also listen to specific message sub-types napcat.on('message.group', async (event) => {
-  // all methods of a message event are available await event.addEssence(event.message_id) await event.recall()
+  // some methods of a message event are available await event.addEssence(event.message_id) await event.recall()